Polypropylene rugs make up a large portion of our range. Today we discuss what polypropylene is, and it’s features and benefits for use in rugs.

 The main type of polypropylene material used in rugs, and the one we stock, is called HSPP (Heat Set Polypropylene).
 There is also a shiny variant of this known as “Frese” or “Frise” Polypropylene.
 Both of these types produce good quality, long lasting rugs.

-One of the great features of heat set polypropylene rugs is that they are able to hold their colour well.
+One of the great features to own a set of camping floor mat is that they are able to hold their colour well.
 A new polypropylene rug can look very similar many years later if regularly vacuumed.
 It also has a highly desirable appearance, with many plush polypropylene rugs having similar look and feel (soft to touch) to wool.

 Another handy feature of heat set polypropylene rugs are their water resistant quality.
 Polypropylene does not absorb liquids.
 This makes it easy to clean up any liquid spills on these rugs, which can make them a great choice if you have kids or pets around where the rug will be placed.
 This quality also makes them a great choice for outdoor rugs.
 Polypropylene is also resistant to mould and mildew, another positive feature for its use in outdoor areas where the rug may get wet.